OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

-# Notes on Impacts of representing heterogenous distribution of cloud liuqid and ice on phase parititioning of arctic mixed clouds with CAM5
+# Notes on Impacts of representing heterogenous distribution of cloud liquid and ice on phase parititioning of arctic mixed clouds with CAM5

 * Complex interactions betwee cloud microphysics, cloud-top radiative cooling, turbulent mixing, and surface coupling enable arctic misced-pahse clouds to persist up to several days